 - coconut oil – make sure your coconut oil is fully melted so that it’s in liquid form.

-- maple syrup – don’t substitute this! maple syrup is the perfect consistency to bring together the dough which contains very absorbent coconut flour.
+- maple syrup – don’t substitute this!
+Maple syrup is the perfect consistency to bring together the dough which contains very absorbent coconut flour.

 - gelatin – the egg replacement used to bind the dough.
 The cookies will be a crumbly mess without it!